frontendweekly/virga/src/posts/2020-03-28-money-blues.md

 title: Money Blues
 date: 2020-03-28T09:07:19.154Z
 author: Yuya Saito
+desc: Virga is now used for my personal blog and Coil for experimenting web monetized standard
 tags:
   - virga
 ---

-I have decided that I'll use [Virga](https://github.com/frontendweekly/virga) for my personal blog so I have added `paymentPointer` in `src/_data/site.json` which is to experience web monetized content in your browser while supporting sites by using [Coil](https://coil.com/).
+I have decided that I'll use [Virga](https://github.com/frontendweekly/virga) for my personal blog, so I have added `paymentPointer` in `src/_data/site.json` which is to experiment web monetized content in your browser while supporting sites by using [Coil](https://coil.com/).

 Coil is very cool since:

-- it's goal is to make it based on [an actual web standard](https://webmonetization.org/docs/explainer.html)
+- its goal is to make it based on [an actual web standard](https://webmonetization.org/docs/explainer.html)
-- it is very easy to setup; create an account on Coil(it's free) and add a `<meta>` tag in the `<head>` of your site
+- it is very easy to set up; create an account on Coil(it's free) and add a `<meta>` tag in the `<head>` of your site

 Example: